21st Century Learning

 St Clare’s works closely with experts from Sydney Catholic Schools (SCS) to ensure all teaching and learning programs are delivered according to NESA (formerly BOSTES) guidelines.
 Sydney Catholic Schools have their own layer of accountability for their schools to ensure staff continually strive to improve their skills.
 The College’s Strategic Plan is one such tool that is used to constantly monitor the effectiveness of what we do here at St Clare’s.
 Staff are also offered numerous professional development opportunities by SCS that connect to the College’s Strategic Plan.

 Sydney Catholic Schools provide a number of resources to all students across the system to ensure not only are they accessing applications to enhance their learning but are also safe when working online.

 All students access Cloudshare, which is the virtual learning space where students and teachers can collaborate effectively and safely.
 Cloudshare use Google Apps for Education as its foundation so students work within the Google platform.
 All students have Gmail accounts and save work in the Google Drive folders.
 Teachers are able to monitor and communicate directly with students through the Hapara Dashboard platform.

-This year students have also gained access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
-This is a new initiative that it is being monitored closely to see if it needs to be available to all students in 2018.
+Students also have access to the Adobe Creative Cloud suite if they are engaging in subjects requiring access to this software.
+This initiative began in 2017 and will continue to available in 2018.

 Keeping students safe online is a major priority for Sydney Catholic Schools.
 Currently they are using the Zscaler platform to ensure all staff and students have the best protection possible when working in the virtual world.